maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 RetroBASIC adds a feature from Wang and IBM 5100 BASIC, which outputs an optional string.
 This is useful for saying things like "Stopping for debugging, you should PRINT A".
 If no expression is included, RetroBASIC instead prints the default message "STOPped at line:" along with the line number.

 Lien notes that some varieties of BASIC will branch to the `END` statement when they reach a `STOP`, which means on these dialects the two commands are identical and there is no way to `CONT`inue after a `STOP`.
-However, which dialects these might be is not noted.
+However, which dialects these might be is not noted, and no examples have been found.

 #### Variations:

-PDP-8 BASIC and the Tektronics 4051 used `STO` instead, although whether this was simply an abbreviated input and `STOP` would work as well is not clear in the documentation.
+PDP-8 BASIC and the Tektronics 4051 used `STO`, although whether this was simply an abbreviated input and `STOP` would work as well is not clear in the documentation.

 Harris BASIC-V added the `BREAK` statement, which allowed one to place multiple `STOP` markers in the code in a single statement.
 For instance, `BREAK 10-50,100` would perform a stop (break) at any line from 10 to 50, or line 100.
 This is useful as it allows you to easily control debugging without having to edit the entire program, a single statement at the top has the same effect as multiple `STOP` statements spread all over the code.
 RetroBASIC does not currently support `BREAK`.